vasu31dev/playwright-ts/README.md

 Here are some recommended best practices when using this framework:

-- `Use Utility Functions`: Whenever possible, use the utility functions provided in the framework instead of directly using Playwright methods.
+- **Use Utility Functions**: Whenever possible, use the [Utilities](#utilities) functions provided in the framework instead of directly using Playwright methods.
 These utility functions are designed to simplify common tasks and make your tests more readable and maintainable.
-[Utilities](#utilities)

-- `Feedback on Utility Functions`: If you find that a utility function for a specific action or assertion is missing, please provide feedback so we can continue to improve and expand our utility Functions.
+- **Feedback on Utility Functions**: If you find that a utility function for a specific action or assertion is missing, please provide feedback so we can continue to improve and expand our utility Functions.
 Meanwhile, temporarily use the corresponding Playwright method combined with `getPage` from `@PageSetup` for a specific task, the utility function is not available.
 Replace these with newly added utility functions once they are available.

+- **Conditional Statements**: Instead of manually implementing waits, use functions like `isElementVisible`, `isElementChecked` from [ElementUtils](#elementutils).
+These functions automatically wait for the element to become visible, with customizable timeout options.
+It's advisable to avoid using these for assertions; instead, utilize [AssertUtils](#assertutils) wherever possible.

+- **Retrieving Text and Input Values**: To fetch texts or input values, consider functions like `getAllTexts` and `getAllInputValues` from [ElementUtils](#elementutils).
+These methods come with built-in waits, ensuring they only proceed once an element is available, preventing premature returns of an empty Array<string>.

-- `clickandNavigate and click`: If a click action triggers page navigation, use the `clickandNavigate` utility function instead of the `click` function. `clickandNavigate` function includes built-in checks for frame navigation and waits for a new page to load.
+- **clickandNavigate vs click**: If a click action triggers page navigation, use the `clickandNavigate` utility function instead of the `click` function. `clickandNavigate` function includes built-in checks for frame navigation and waits for a new page to load.
 Use the `click` function if it is an Ajax call when you don't navigate to a different page.

-- `Fill and Type`: Use the fill utility function to fill form fields.
+- **Fill vs Type**: Use the fill utility function as default to fill form fields.
 Use type when you want to simulate typing character by character, such as when testing auto-search suggestions or autofill features.
 [Playwright type documentation](https://playwright.dev/docs/input#type-characters)

-- `Web-First Assertions`: Prioritize using playwright web-first assertions in your tests instead of jest or other library assertions.
+- **Web-First Assertions**: Prioritize using playwright web-first assertions in your tests instead of jest or other library assertions.
 [Playwright Web First Assertions documentation](https://playwright.dev/docs/best-practices#use-web-first-assertions)

-- `Soft Assertions for Non-Critical Checks`: Use a soft assertion when a test assertion isn't critical, allowing the test to continue and fail at the end.
+- **Soft Assertions for Non-Critical Checks**: Use a soft assertion when a test assertion isn't critical, allowing the test to continue and fail at the end.
 For critical assertions, use a hard assertion i.e. the default assertion.
 [Playwright Soft Assertions documentation](https://playwright.dev/docs/test-assertions#soft-assertions)

-- `Backticks for Xpath & CSS`: Always use backticks for Xpath & CSS selectors so that you can use single & double quotes together if needed without any escape characters.
+- **Backticks for Xpath & CSS**: Always use backticks for Xpath & CSS selectors so that you can use single & double quotes together if needed without any escape characters.

-- `Playwright's Inbuilt Features`: Playwright comes with a wide range of inbuilt features.
+- **Playwright's Inbuilt Features**: Playwright comes with a wide range of inbuilt features.
 Make sure to utilize these as needed.
   - [Local Webserver](https://playwright.dev/docs/test-webserver)
   - [Mocking](https://playwright.dev/docs/mock)
   - [Parallelism and sharding](https://playwright.dev/docs/test-parallel)